 In June 2011 the resort property including the golf course, Osprey complex and maintenance facilities were purchased from Hopkins MeadowCreek LLC by the MeadowCreek Resort Association.
 The goal of the MCRA is to preserve the resort amenities for the residents of MeadowCreek, in perpetuity.

 In the early years there was full time security, an equestrian center, horse-drawn hayrides in the summer and sleigh rides in the winter.
 During the Simonson’s ownership there were snowmobile and cross-country ski rentals.
 Manchester added a trap-shooting range and there were groomed cross-country ski trails that were lit at night; residents and guests would ski then go to the Clubhouse for wine and chili in front of the fireplace.

 The resort, although privately owned by the MeadowCreek Resort Association, is open to the public – all are welcome and encouraged to enjoy the facilities.
 The MCRA intends to restore and maintain amenities including golf, swimming, tennis, fish-pond and winter nordic sports activities.

-The MeadowCreek Golf Resort facilities include a 14,000 square foot Clubhouse, the Osprey Complex which includes a snack bar, heated swimming pool and spa, tennis court, as well as the 18-hole golf course, driving range, practice chipping green and practice green.
+The MeadowCreek Golf Resort facilities include ProShop, the Osprey Complex with snack bar, heated swimming pool, tennis and pickleball courts, as well as the 18-hole golf course, driving range, practice chipping green and practice green.